Disease Reporting

 Submit a completed Confidential Report of Sexually Transmitted Diseases Form (STD-27) to your local reporting authority within seven calendar days.

-Reporting Point of Care (Rapid) STD (including HIV) Test Results
+Reporting Point of Care (Rapid) HIV and STD Test Results

-How do health care providers report the results for point of care tests?
+How do I report the results for point of care tests?

 HIV/STD Reporting for Laboratories